InspiryThemes/realhomes-docs/docs/property-settings.md

 **Modern**

 Modern design has more **Gallery Types** than classic design.
-You can switch the **Gallery Types** in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Gallery**.
+You can switch the **Gallery Types** in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Gallery**.

 ![Gallery Settings of Property Detail Page](images/single-property-page/gallery_variations.gif)

 ## Common Note

-A common note can also be added on property page via **Dashboard → Real Homes → Customize Settings → Property Detail Page → Common Note**.
+A common note can also be added on property page via **Dashboard → RealHomes → Customize Settings → Property Detail Page → Common Note**.

 Please note that this note will be displayed on every property page.